Eldad7/RangerApp/README.md

 S3 for hosting of rangers.json file
 PHP for API and React for App
 The PHP API is logging all requests sent to API on requestbin with the bin: http://requestbin.fullcontact.com/16gffks1?inspect

+For installations required with NPM please see package.json